 Course Descriptions will be available as we approach the beginning of the semester.
 To see the course descriptions, you now have to click on the magnifying glass to the far left of the chart.
 As syllabi are submitted you will also be able to access those on the far right of the chart.

-While we do not list out the suggested courses for each track on this page, we encourage all students to contact their advisors as soon as possible to go over what courses are best for them in the the Summer/Fall 2013 semesters.
+While we do not list out the suggested courses for each track on this page, we encourage all students to contact their advisors as soon as possible to go over what courses are best for them to take each semester.
 Advising appointments are also available for all programs and tracks.
 For your convenience all contacts and the advisors for our Degree Seeking programs are listed below:To schedule a meeting in person or virtually, please contact the appropriate person below.

-Registration will open for all English and Writing & Rhetoric tracks (English M.A., Rhetoric and Composition M.A., Creative Writing M.F.A., Professional Writing Certificate, and Texts & Technology Ph.D.) on the same date for both Summer and Fall 2013.
+Registration will open for all English and Writing & Rhetoric tracks (English M.A., Rhetoric and Composition M.A., Creative Writing M.F.A., Professional Writing Certificate, and Texts & Technology Ph.D.) at the below listed date.
 All students outside of our programs will be able to register for our courses two weeks after our student registration date.
 As with previous semesters, not registering as soon as possible may result in the classes you are seeking becoming full, so register as soon as possible to avoid the waiting lists.
 Keep in mind that all requests sent before the appropriate semester deadline will be ignored.

 All course requests should go to the appropriate office hosting the course.
 You can identify who hosts the course by looking at the course offerings websites.
 Course requests should contain the course name, number, and instructor name (example given below).
-Keep in mind that full time is 9 credit hours (3 classes) in Spring.
+Keep in mind that a full-time course load is 9 credit hours (3 classes) during Fall/Spring and 6 credit hours (2 classes) during Summer.

 Student Name: Jonathan Doe